Oklahoma Criminal Statutes: Many Titles

-The health code, comprising Chapter 1 of Oklahoma Title 63, prescribes criminal penalties related to numerous health-related activities including those that involve nursing homes, psychiatric care facilities and other health facitlities.
+The health code, comprising Chapter 1 of Oklahoma Title 63, prescribes criminal penalties related to numerous health-related activities including those that involve nursing homes, psychiatric care facilities, and other health facilities.
 Drug laws in Oklahoma, however, start in Chapter 2.

 Titled the “Uniform Controlled Dangerous Substances Act” Oklahoma Title 63 drug laws are listed in Okla.
 Stat. tit.
 63 § 2-101 – 2-904.
 The matrix of criminal penalties and Oklahoma drug schedules found in Oklahoma drug law account for the legal basis under which much of Oklahoma’s prison population is detained.

 Title 57: Pardons, Parole, and Sex Offender Registration